Cheerleading is a physically demanding sport and is gaining popularity for both young girls and boys.

 That's why proper coaching credentials and training are important parts of cheerleader safety.

 Following proper safety protocol is one way to ensure cheerleader safety.
-Investing in accident and health insurance is another.
+Investing in cheerleading accident and health insurance is another.

-In the event of an accident or injury, athletes can face mounting medical bills and out-of-pocket costs.
+In the event of an accident or injury, cheerleaders can face mounting medical bills and out-of-pocket costs.
 You can provide them with a solution by carrying general liability insurance with a supplemental accident and health option.

 If a cheerleader gets hurt, the parents are initially responsible for all out-of-pocket expenses.
 In an effort to be made whole again, the family will likely come after you for reimbursement.